yuanlii/CSAir-user-review-classification/.ipynb_checkpoints/readme-checkpoint.txt

     -----------
         - bag_of_words+NN.ipynb:
             - using one-hot encoding and build basic neural network to train
-            - TODO: one-hot encoding process has updated, and so does data preprocessing stage; may need to modify accordingly
+            - one-hot encoding process has updated, and so does data preprocessing stage; may need to modify accordingly

-        - check duplication.ipynb:
-            - check if duplication exists in multiple classes; if true, then may consider soft classification

-        - process_wiki.py:
-            - process wiki Chinese text recourses, and get pre-trained txt file as "Source_Data/wiki.zh.txt"

         - unlabeled_preprocess.ipynb:
             - rewrite tokenization preprocessing into class
             - sampled 5000 unlabeled examples from second batch data
-            - TODO: combine labeled data and unlabeled data to build corpus for countervectorizer() and tf-idf transformer()
+            - combine labeled data and unlabeled data to build corpus for countervectorizer() and tf-idf transformer()

          - basic_pipeline_setup_v3.ipynb:
             - update version of code pipeline